 I remember being completely hopeless at PE and one of my teachers in high school tweaking some of the rules to work in my favour which was thoughtful, but I sincerely hope she didn’t need to write this into a plan to prove her effectiveness as a teacher.
 As a trained professional in a Canadian school I can say with near certainty that she did not.
 That she was simply trusted to do the job she was trained to do.
 And had she not done this, I still would have turned out just fine.

-I do differentiate mostly because I am required to, but as I’ve gained more confidence in my own voice I have refused to hand out different work according to “lowers” “middles” and “highers.”
+I do differentiate mostly because I am required to, but as I’ve gained more confidence in my own voice I have refused, at times, to hand out different work according to “lowers” “middles” and “highers.”
 I have told one of my mentors that while I will have 2 or 3 different sets of work or activities (which makes planning a lesson take 2-3 times longer) I will not tell the children which work they have to do.
 Instead I will explain the differences in each sheet or activity and let the children take responsibility for their own learning and decide what will be most effective, and what the right level of challenge is for them.
 This way the children are not limited and do not feel patronized.
 They are in control of their learning.

 When I told my mentor I don’t believe in “lowers” “middles” and “highers” she said what if they all pick the same work?
 How will you show differentiation?
 If all the children choose the same work then this simply means there was no reason to differentiate in the first place.
 If all my students pick the hardest sheet, I won’t think to myself, how will my books look?
 I’ll think, right on!
 And if it ends up being too hard for some, at least they gave it a go and had the chance to decide for themselves.
 It will also help them to make a more informed choice next time, or even during the lesson if they decide to move down to some easier work and build up to the challenge.
 School is supposed to be about experimenting and learning, not getting everything right the first time.